Chronic Myeloid Leukemia Treatment (PDQ®)–Health Professional Version

 Diagnostic Evaluation

-In addition to a health history and physical examination, the initial workup may include the following:
+In addition to a health history and physical examination, the initial workup may include:

 • Complete blood count with differential.